Botuns/Botuns/README.md

-# 👋 Hey there, I'm Olajide AbdulQahar – aka Botuns
+# 👋 Hey there, I'm AbdulQahar Olajide – aka Botuns

 <p align="center">
   <img src="https://github.com/Botuns/somestuff/blob/main/IdioticSmoggyBarb-mobile.gif" width="100" height="100" alt="Olajide's Avatar"/>
 </p>

-## 💻 Full Stack Developer | AI Engineer-in-Progress | Builder of the Future
+## 💻 Full Stack Developer | AI Engineer | Builder of the Future

 I’m a curious mind obsessed with building tech that **impacts lives**, especially in Africa.
 Whether it's through EdTech, FinTech, or AI, I aim to **redefine how knowledge, finance, and opportunities are accessed**.
 Currently walking the thrilling path of entrepreneurship and computer science, one line of code at a time.